adamdjbrett/nabpr/pages/dissertation.md

 ## **National Association of Baptist Professors of Religion**

 ### **Dissertation Scholarship**
+**National Association of Baptist Professors of Religion**

+**Dissertation Scholarship**

-The NABPR is committed to supporting academically qualified scholars and teachers of religion for the Baptist academy who carry out their teaching and research with a sense of Baptist identity.
-The particular purpose of the NABPR dissertation scholarship is to foster conversations about what it means to be a Baptist teacher and scholar in relationship to church and academy, thus contributing to the formation of students in a Baptist tradition and the support of important research by Baptist doctoral students.
+The NABPR is committed to encouraging academically qualified scholars and teachers of religion who carry out their teaching and research with a sense of Baptist identity.
+To that end, the NABPR dissertation scholarship supports emerging scholars in their academic journeys and supports new research, especially research that impacts the Baptist tradition.

 One scholarship of $3,000 will be awarded each year.
-Recipients will be invited to attend the National NABPR meeting in the year the award is granted where they will be recognized by the association.
-Recipients may also be invited to attend subsequent workshops on Baptists and higher education.
+In addition, recipients can receive two separate travel stipends in the amount of $1,000 to attend the May meeting and/or $1,000 to attend the November AAR/SBL meeting of the NABPR, where their work will be recognized by the association.

-In order to be eligible the candidate must be
+In order to be eligible the candidate must be:

-  * at the dissertation stage of his/her program (ABD) in an accredited doctoral program,
+- at the dissertation stage (ABD) in an accredited doctoral program

-  * affiliated or connected in an ongoing way with some Baptist congregation,
+- affiliated with a Baptist congregation

-  * a student member of NABPR (which applicants may join at the time of application with no penalty),
+- an NABPR member - applicants may join (at a discounted student membership rate) at the time of application with no penalty
-  * nominated by a faculty member of NABPR who agrees by virtue of the nomination to serve as the student’s mentor.

 To apply the candidate must submit the following:

-  * a letter of interest stating how funds will be spent, candidate’s church involvement, and long term academic goals,
-  * a _curriculum vitae_,
+-   a letter of interest, including potential use of the funds (for example: childcare, living expenses, research costs, or travel for research purposes),
+-   a *curriculum vitae*,
-  * the dissertation prospectus and/or sample chapter,
+-   the dissertation prospectus and/or sample chapter,
-  * two letters of recommendation (one of which may be the nomination mentioned above).
+-   two letters of recommendation, one of which must be from a member of the NABPR

-All materials must be submitted electronically to Dr. Adam English, National Executive Secretary of NABPR, at <englisha@campbell.edu>.
+**All materials must be submitted electronically to Dr. Adam C. English, Executive Secretary/Treasurer of NABPR, at <englisha@campbell.edu> **

-**Deadline for submitting materials is January 15 each year.**
+Deadline for submitting materials is January 15.
+Notifications of awards by March 30.

 ***